Research and Data in Scottish Borders

 - 143 Scottish Data Zones

-A Community profile can contain information on the following topics, subject to the information being available for your chosen geography:
+A Community profile can contain information on the following topics, although not all information is available at all geographical levels:

 - business and economic development